Next Step instructor Serge Voicechovski teaches rudimentary computer skills.

-The Workforce Development Program provides classes in Adult Basic Education/Special Needs (SOAR), GED Preparation and Testing, Vocational Culinary, as well as computer literacy and employable soft skills.
+The Workforce Development Program provides classes in Adult Basic Education/Special Needs (SOAR), High School Diploma Preparation and Testing, Vocational Culinary, as well as computer literacy and employable soft skills.
 The program also administers the WIOA Youth Program and the Breaking the Cycle Initiative.

-The WIOA-Youth Program (Workforce Investment and Opportunity Act) provides a high need population of young adults 16 to 24 years of age with GED preparation classes and onsite testing.
+The WIOA-Youth Program (Workforce Investment and Opportunity Act) provides a high need population of young adults 16 to 24 years of age with High School Diploma preparation classes and onsite testing.
 The program also offers access to Next Step's vocational training programs in Energy Efficient Building Maintenance and Culinary Arts.

 Overall, the Next Step program is client-centered with curriculums based on individual needs.
 Students are allowed to build toward self-sufficiency with an emphasis on self-esteem, career skills, and investment in one's own community.
 The educational philosophy of the program is the integration of teaching fundamental skills and critical thinking with cultural awareness and self-reliance.

-In 2015, the Next Step Workforce Development Program provided adult education and job training services to 164 Work First NJ clients.
+In 2016, the Next Step Workforce Development Program provided adult education and job training services to 179 Work First NJ and Breaking the Cycle clients.